 While DAX can be used across a variety of applications, this course will be taught using Power BI.

-Recently extended to a 3 day course to include columns and measures, context transition, variables and optimization.
+This 2 day course includes columns and measures, context transition, variables and optimization.

 Have you been using DAX for a while?
 Are you drowning in Youtube videos?
 Tired of copying DAX expressions that you don’t understand?
 This training is aimed at Power BI, Power Pivot for Excel and Analysis Services developers who wish to gain a better understanding of DAX and the context behind it.
 Discover some of the lesser-known DAX functions, explore the different behaviours of similar functions (and discuss when to use each) and master your understanding of CALCULATE.